 In accord with the students, one might surmise, Dr. Robert Boal (1806-1903) migrated (1835-6) ) to Illinois, when the capitol was (1819-1839) in Vandalia, the terminus of the "National Road" he may have traveled (now US 40 / I-70); then heading North of Peoria to settle Lacon, on the Illinois River, where he became State Senator 1844-48, and mentored 5-year younger Abe Lincoln, State representative 1834-42, through Illinois politics to become US Rep 1847-49; and 1856 formation of the Republican Party >

 said formation - in response to the brash initiative designed by U.S. Senator (1847-1861) Democrat Stephen A. Douglas expanding allowance of slavery beyond the new state of Missouri - west to Kansas and north to Nebraska.

-Douglas beat Lincoln to win his third term; but failed in bid for Mary Todd who opted for Abe; and then failed again in the 1861 bid for President.
+Sen. Douglas beat Lincoln to win his third term; but failed in bid for Mary Todd who opted for Abe; and then Douglas failed again in his 1861 bid for President.